Citation for this page in APA citation style. Close

 If the laws of nature are time symmetric, perhaps the "arrow of time" is to be found in the "initial" conditions, although this may be a circular concept, since "initial,"current," and "final" states are all defined with respect to time.
 Since the dynamical laws are time reversible, scientists as early as Isaac Newton understood that one could calculate all the motions of a system by assuming "final conditions" and working backwards in time.

-Nevertheless, most physicists have assumed the universe must have begun in a highly ordered (low entropy) state and it has been "running down" (entropy or disorder increasing) ever since.
-In the nineteenth century, this was called the "heat death" of the universe.
+Many physicists assume the universe must have begun in a highly ordered (low entropy) state and it has been "running down" (entropy or disorder increasing) ever since.
+In the nineteenth century, Hermann von Helmholtz called this the "heat death" of the universe.
 This view has the unfortunate implication that all the information in the current universe was present at the beginning, which is friendly to some theological ideas like pre-destination, but distinctly unfriendly to ideas of human free will.

 Boltzmann assumed that the universe was infinitely old and that our current state is the consequence of a massive statistical fluctuation away from equilibrium and maximum entropy, a condition to which we must ultimately return.